lpercivalDEV/learning-log/README.md

 # learning-log
  A personal catalog of skills gained/reviewed/honed and links to useful resources (and relevant code samples from my portfolio).
+This is a constant work in progress.
+Just like me.

 www.lillythedev.com